 For $\cH$ a Hilbert space, we denote by $\cS(\cH)$ the set of self-adjoint operators acting on $\cH$.
 In a tube $\Gamma_L := [ - \frac{L}{2};\frac{L}{2}]^2 \times \R$, the three-dimensional rHF energy of a one-body density matrix $\gamma \in \cS \left(L^2(\Gamma_L)\right)$ is of the form

-where the last term is the Hartree energy, as in the Thomas-Fermi model, and $\Tr_{3, L}(- \Delta \gamma)$ represents the supercell kinetic energy of $\gamma$.
+where the last term is the Hartree energy, as in the Thomas--Fermi model, and $\Tr_{3, L}(- \Delta \gamma)$ represents the supercell kinetic energy of $\gamma$.
 Here and thereafter, the subscripts $3$ or $1$ refer to the space dimension.

 The energy~\eqref{eq:def:ErHF_L} needs to be minimized over all density matrices $\gamma$ satisfying the Pauli principle $0 \le \gamma \le 1$, and the neutrality condition $\Tr_{3, L}(\gamma) = ZL^2$.
 By convexity of the functional, and translation invariance in the first two variables, it is enough to consider density matrices which commute with these translations.
-Such operators have kernels which satisfy:
+Such operators have kernels which satisfy